microsoft/AcademicContent/Workshop/16. Cognitive Toolkit/Microsoft Cognitive Toolkit HOL.md

 In this exercise, you will use these images to determine how well the networks you trained in the previous exercise can recognize handwritten digits that aren't part of the testing dataset.

-1. In the Command Prompt or Terminal window, change to this lab's "resources" directory.
+1. In the Command Prompt or Terminal window, change to the directory where you copied the lab resources.
 Then use the following command to run the script named **images2cntk.py**.
 This will create a file named **Custom-Test-28x28_cntk_text.txt**:

 	```
 	python images2cntk.py